Skip Navigation

 Below are the average costs to add cash acceptance to a kiosk:

 These costs are based on just the devices themselves as well as an interior support structure like brackets and shelves.
-If these cash acceptance devices are added to an already engineered unit, there may be additional expenses to accommodate the devices.
+There may be additional expenses to accommodate the devices if these devices are added to already-engineered units.
+However, it’s important to keep in mind that kiosks processing high volumes can offset upfront costs like these.

 With the ability to securely process large amounts of cash quickly and accurately, cash kiosks play an essential role in accommodating both cashless and cash-reliant customers while also providing businesses with benefits like cost savings and enhanced customer service.